 I offer confidential counselling and psychotherapy.
 Helping you when life feels painful or overwhelming; when you feel anxious, depressed, or stuck repeating patterns of behaviour; or are struggling with relationship issues.

-THERAPY DURING CORONAVIRUS: Following government and WHO advice on social distancing and non-essential travel, I'm conducting remote therapy sessions only - either by video link or telephone
+THERAPY DURING CORONAVIRUS: I'm conducting remote therapy sessions only - either by video link or telephone.

 People come to counselling for a variety of reasons, at differing levels of distress or crisis.
-You might be troubled by anxiety or depression around ongoing challenges in your life, painful or confusing past experiences, or concerns about your future or relationships.
+You might be feeling sad, or troubled with anxiety or depression around ongoing challenges in your life; painful or confusing past experiences; or concerns about your future or relationships.
 I offer a peaceful, confidential, non-judgemental space for you to talk about your life and relationships, working to gain insights and move towards change in a supportive environment.